 Your kid’s just been accepted to college?
 Congrats!
 Many people look back at college as the most exciting and rewarding period of their lives, but for the parents of students it can often be made stressful due to tuition fees that can amount to tens of thousands of dollars.
 Parents can look to a number of different loan options from both the federal government and private lenders in order to fund their child’s tuition.

 This article compares 2 of the most popular options: Home Equity Loans offered by private lenders, and PLUS loans from the federal government’s Department of Education.

 What Is a Home Equity Loan and How Does It Work?

 A home equity loan is a mortgage refinance loan in which a homeowner uses the equity, or a portion of the equity of their property, as collateral.
 Your equity is your property’s value minus the amount of any existing mortgage on the property.
 It is also often called a “second mortgage,” with a “first mortgage” being the one you used to purchase your home.
 A home equity loan offers a cheaper way of borrowing cash than other types of personal loans.
-By using your property as collateral, you'll be seen as a more stable borrower than if they were only assessing you by your credit score.
+By using your property as collateral, lenders are willing to take on more risk than if they were only assessing you by your credit score.